rubyforgood/habitat_humanity/CONTRIBUTING.md

 [open issue]: https://github.com/rubyforgood/habitat_humanity/issues

+1. Claim an issue on [our issue tracker][open issue] by assigning it to yourself (core team member) or commenting.
+If the issue doesn't exist yet, open it.

-1. Fork the repo.
+2. Fork the repo.

-2. Run `./bin/setup`.
+3. Run `./bin/setup`.

-3. Run the tests.
+4. Run the tests.
 We only take pull requests with passing tests, and it's great to know that you have a clean slate: `bundle exec rake` and `bundle exec rubocop`

-4. Add a test for your change.
+5. Add a test for your change.
 If you are adding functionality or fixing a bug, you should add a test!

-5. Make the test pass.
+6. Make the test pass.

-6. Push to your fork and submit a pull request.
+7. Push to your fork and submit a pull request.
 Include the issue number (ex. `Resolves #1`) in the PR description.

 At this point you're waiting on us–we'll try to respond to your PR quickly.